ENGR 100-600 | University of Michigan

 Purpose of the Assignment

-This assignments’s educational purpose is to give you a chance to practice interpreting a genre (something called a quad chart) and with writing an informal report (in this case a memo).
+This assignment’s educational purpose is to give you a chance to practice interpreting a genre (something called a quad chart) and with writing an informal report (in this case a memo).
 You may or may not ever create these specific types of documents once you leave U-M, and that’s okay.
 We just need technical communication genres that have specific characteristics.
 For the memo, we wanted a documentation type that has the basic components of an informal report:

 - Who the report is to and who it is from